Sauravrp67/VCU_Firmware/README.md

   until the real heartbeat ID is set.
 - **Pre-charge gate** decodes a placeholder AMS DC-bus voltage and does not yet gate RTD entry.
-- **BSPD is hardware**, by rule (§5.3) — the firmware deliberately does not implement it; PA7 current-sense is reserved for monitoring/telemetry.
+- **BSPD is hardware**, by rule — the firmware deliberately does not implement it; PA7 current-sense is reserved for monitoring/telemetry.
 - **FatFs** has no SD/block-device backend yet (disk ops return `RES_NOTRDY`).
-- Several deliberate safety behavior changes are logged for race-engineer review in `docs/discrepancies.md`.
+- Hardware assumptions and required on-car validation are recorded in `docs/design_notes.md`.

 ## CubeMX / CubeIDE